LacunaOmnibus/MontyLacuna/doc/index.rst

 ..
 In the toctree,
    - The first grouping are intro-y sections, whose titles are capitalized.
-   - The next grouping are moduels that mirror modules documented by the TLE API, and their titles are "TLE Module - Modulename"
+   - The next grouping are modules that mirror modules documented by the TLE API, and their titles are "TLE Module - Modulename"
    - The next grouping are Non-TLE classes and utilities.
    #
-   I apparently can't put comments inside the toctree section.
+   I apparently can't put comments inside the toctree section, so leave this up here.

 .. toctree::
    :maxdepth: 2